omar-hanafy/dart_helper_utils/README.md

 [![pub package](https://img.shields.io/pub/v/dart_helper_utils)](https://pub.dev/packages/dart_helper_utils)

-**`dart_helper_utils`** is a toolkit designed to make coding in Dart more convenient by offering utilities for pagination, type conversions, data manipulation, time measurements, HTTP status handling, and much more.
+**`dart_helper_utils`** is a toolkit designed to make coding in Dart more convenient by offering utilities for type conversions, data manipulation, time measurements, HTTP status handling, and much more.
 We’ve bundled a wide range of extension methods and helper classes that let you write less code and focus on your app's core logic.

 > **Note:** If you’re working on a Flutter project, we recommend using [`flutter_helper_utils`](https://pub.dev/packages/flutter_helper_utils).
 It includes everything you’ll find here, plus Flutter-specific extensions like widgets and color utilities.